 * Designed and developed a novel malware post-detection framework that identifies potentially malicious capabilities in Windows malware, outperforming existing solutions by 20% in precision and 80% in recall.

-* Reverse-engineered malware executables and mapped their attack implementations to the MITRE ATT&CK Framework.
+* Reverse-engineered malware executables and mapped their attack implementations to the MITRE ATT&CK Framework.* Conducted malware analysis, documented results, and developed proof-of-concept attack methods.

 * Fostered collaborative learning by teaching reverse engineering and malware analysis, promoting ongoing education.